Vincent Bevan

 Vincent David Bevan (24 December 1921 – 26 May 1996) was a New Zealand rugby union player.

 Early life

-Bevan was born in the Horowhenua at Otaki, about halfway between Wellington and Palmerston North, and was the son of Winifred Bevan and Lewis Homes.
+Vincent David Bevan was born on 24 December 1921, in the Horowhenua at Ōtaki, about halfway between Wellington and Palmerston North, and was the son of Winifred Bevan and Lewis Homes.

 Playing career

 Bevan served in the North African and Italian campaigns during World War II and played for the 22nd New Zealand Battalion team (winners of the Freyberg Cup in 1944), the 9th Brigade and 8th Army XVs and the 7th Brigade Group (1942).